FBI officers standing at a crime scene, illustrating the FBI fitness test guide

 So, where do you begin?
 Your first step is simple.
 After a quick warm-up, find some floor space and perform as many proper push-ups as you can.
 Rest, then time yourself for one minute of sit-ups.
 Write down those two numbers.

-Those numbers aren't a final grade; they are the official start of your personal FBI PFT training plan.
-They mark Day One on your journey to meeting the FBI fitness standards and the FBI physical fitness test requirements.
-By focusing on small, consistent gains, you build the sustainable fitness needed to succeed.
-You just took your first real step.
+Those numbers aren't a final grade, they are the official start of your personal FBI PFT training plan.
+They mark Day One of your journey toward meeting the FBI fitness test standards.
+By focusing on small, consistent gains over the weeks ahead, you build the durable, well-rounded fitness the test is designed to measure.
+Understanding what is tactical fitness gives every FBI candidate the complete picture of what effective occupational performance training is designed to produce, the professional standard that law enforcement careers demand far beyond test day.